Daniel Ruiz Carrascal

 Over the past three years he has conducted various research projects, all contributing to adaptation strategies to climate change in the Tropics.
 His research has focused on two independent areas of interest: (a) high-altitude ecosystems of the Tropical Andes, focusing on the so-called paramo ecosystems, and (b) mosquito-borne diseases, focusing on Plasmodium falciparum malaria infections.
 These topics have been considered areas of primary concern by numerous international research groups.

 His analyses on paramo ecosystems have focused on the life zones inhabiting the Los Nevados Natural Park, a key protected area and a representative high-altitude environment that is located on the El Ruiz-Tolima volcanic massif, on the Colombian Central Cordillera.
 His research follows a six-tiered approach to understand the linkages between the ongoing changes in climatic conditions and the disruptions affecting the integrity of high-altitude environments.
-Activities include: the analysis of long-term changes in atmospheric (in)stability, e.g. altitudinal shifts in the Lifting Condensation Level and the Level of Free Convection, and changes in local circulation patterns; the diagnosis of water balance/supply and potential changes in hydrological regimes, including assessment of the ongoing changes in high-altitude water bodies and aquatic micro-habitats, as well as long-term trends in streamflow historical records; the assessment of biodiversity levels and the extent of life zones in high-altitude environments, e.g. the potential altitudinal shifts of ecosystems boundaries and reductions/expansions of life zones; the analysis of occurrence (frequency, affected area, and duration) and rapid spread of high mountain wildfires; the quantification of environmental goods and services provided by high-altitude environments and the assessment of the integrity of paramo ecosystems; and the assessment (through exploratory and confirmatory analyses) of changes in climatic conditions occurring at regional and local scales using ground-truth records, satellite data, sea surface temperatures data, and reanalysis simulation outputs.
+Activities include: the analysis of long-term changes in atmospheric (in)stability, e.g. altitudinal shifts in the Lifting Condensation Level and the Level of Free Convection, and changes in local circulation patterns; the diagnosis of water balance/supply and potential changes in hydrological regimes, including assessment of the ongoing changes in high-altitude water bodies and aquatic micro-habitats, as well as long-term trends in streamflow historical records; the assessment of biodiversity levels and the extent of life zones in high-altitude environments, e.g. the potential altitudinal shifts of ecosystems boundaries and reductions/expansions of life zones; the analysis of occurrence (frequency, affected area, and duration) and rapid spread of high mountain wildfires; the quantification of environmental goods and services provided by high-altitude environments and the assessment of the integrity of paramo ecosystems; and the assessment (through exploratory and confirmatory analyses) of changes in climatic conditions occurring at regional and local scales using ground-truth records, satellite data, sea surface temperatures data, GCM simulation outputs, and reanalysis data.

 His research on P. falciparum malaria has focused on the analysis of the complexity of the transmission dynamics of this multi-factorial disease.
 His goal has been to use malaria process-based models to offer useful information that could effectively guide decision-makers in risk assessment, malaria control investments and choice of interventions.
 He recently reviewed several malaria dynamical models and has created a first version of a multi-model ensemble.
 He has also implemented a set of those mathematical tools in Colombian and Kenyan malaria-prone regions.
 The exercise required a good understanding of the local climatic and non-climatic conditions driving the final malaria incidence in the selected pilot sites.
 His interests were to: explore the role that both climatic and non-climatic factors play in fluctuations and trends in malaria morbidity in these pilot areas; estimate the timing and magnitude of their malaria outbreaks; analyze the role of different drivers; investigate the ongoing decision making processes; investigate the impacts of malaria control interventions; and answer various what-if questions.